Ali Gohar: Biography

 Shortly after returning to Pakistan in 2003 Gohar founded Just Peace International (now Just Peace Initiatives), a non-profit aimed at working for peace and justice through conflict transformation practices.
-As part of this work he received a United States Institute of Peace (USIP) grant to explore the principles of Jirga as peacebuilding.
+As part of this work, he received a United States Institute of Peace (USIP) grant to explore the principles of Jirga as peacebuilding.

-In 2006, Gohar began working as a campaign officer with Oxfam Great Britain to end honor killings and address violence against women in the Khyber Pakhtunkhwa (formerly known as the North-West Frontier Province) of Pakistan.
-In December of that year he left Oxfam to return to Just Peace Initiatives as executive director.
+In 2006, Gohar joined Oxfam Great Britain as a campaign officer to end honour killings and address violence against women in Khyber Pakhtunkhwa (formerly known as the North-West Frontier Province), before returning Just Peace Initiatives as executive director.

 Notable work

-In addition to his book Gohar has published a number of works on Restorative Justice practices and the Jirga practices.

-In June 2002 Gohar led a workshop in Peshawar, Pakistan titled, “Conflict transformation and peace building in Pakistan and Afghanistan in a 2002 world” highlighting efforts at community peace building and restorative justice.

-In 2007, as part of his work with JPI he produced a 13 episode TV program for Pakistani TV on violent conflict titled, “Why it’s happened”.
-As part of this program he interviewed police, religious experts, jirga practitioners, and psychologists in order to understand the root causes of ethnic, tribal, and political conflicts.
+Gohar published a number of works on restorative justice and jirga practices.
+In June 2002, he led a workshop in Peshawar, Pakistan titled, "Conflict transformation and peace building in Pakistan and Afghanistan", addressing community peacebuilding and restorative justice.
+In 2007 he produced at a thirteen-episode television program for a Pakistani television channel titled, "Why it's happened", examine the root causes of ethnic, tribal, and political conflict through interviews with police, religious scholars, jirga practitioners, and psychologists.

-Gohar has written several TV scripts for nationally broadcast programs aimed at combating drug use, preventing AIDS, reducing domestic violence, and honor killings.
+He also wrote scripts for nationally broadcast television programmes addressing drug use, HIV/AIDS prevention, domestic violence, and honour killings.